 To set the level codes, use the rotary switches located as illustrated below to define a hexadecimal number.
 Use the settings in the LSB row (lower row) first.
-For example, to set the Level Strobe to 12, set the LSB Level Strobe switch to C. Switch functions are described in Table 2.
+For example, to set the Level Strobe to 12, set the LSB Level Strobe switch to C. Switch functions are described in Table 4 on page 15.
 You must ensure that these settings match the settings in the 3500Plus System Controller software.